Squirrel Bait: Post–breakup careers

 Grubbs was subsequently a member of Bitch Magnet, Bastro, Gastr del Sol and The Red Krayola and has released a number of solo projects.
 Daughtrey played with The Lemonheads and then with Love Jones.
 McMahan reunited with original Squirrel Bait drummer Britt Walford to form Slint, and Both also appeared on the first single by King Kong.
 McMahan also formed The For Carnation and played with Palace Music.
 Walford would later play in Evergreen and The Breeders (as Shannon Doughton).
 Johnson played in Bastro with Grubbs but then chose not to make a career in music, opting instead for a career as an attorney in Louisville.
 Searcy played with Big Wheel and Starbilly before embarking on a solo career.

 In 1997, Grubbs reissued Squirrel Bait's vinyl releases on Dexter's Cigar, an imprint of the Drag City label.
 The band's demo and live recordings have resurfaced on the internet.

 Musical style

 Squirrel Bait's music has been characterized as "furious and melodic," drawing comparisons to Hüsker Dü and "the thrashier side of the Replacements."
 Steve Huey of AllMusic assessed: "Their sensibility was often compatible with the emerging Dischord stable, yet indebted to heavy metal as well, and their musical chops foreshadowed the intense prog-punk that would become one wing of the emo movement."

+They have cited Hüsker Dü as an influence, with Grubbs stating the band were "the main propellant for our first record".
+Other influences included Minor Threat, Bad Brains, Black Flag, Naked Raygun, Buzzcocks, the Clash and the Replacements.